siravan/hyint/README.md

 **hyint** is a Python package to computes indefinite integral of univariable expressions with constant coeficients using symbolic-numeric methodolgy.
-It is built on top of **sympy** symbolic manipulation ecosystem of Python, but applies numerical methods to find integrals.
+It is built on top of **sympy** symbolic manipulation ecosystem of Python, but applies numerical methods to solve integral problems.

-It can solve a large subset of basic standard integrals (polynomials, exponential/logarithmic, trigonometric and hyperbolic, inverse trigonometric and hyperbolic, rational and square root) ( see [The Basis of Symbolic-Numeric Integration](https://github.com/SciML/SymbolicNumericIntegration.jl/blob/main/docs/theory.ipynb) for a brief introduction to the algorithm.
+**hyint** can solve a large subset of basic standard integrals (polynomials, exponential/logarithmic, trigonometric and hyperbolic, inverse trigonometric and hyperbolic, rational and square root) ( see [The Basis of Symbolic-Numeric Integration](https://github.com/SciML/SymbolicNumericIntegration.jl/blob/main/docs/theory.ipynb) for a brief introduction to the algorithm.
+It can even find some integrals not found by the current version of **sympy.integrate**.

-The symbolic part of the algorithm is similar to the Risch-Bronstein's poor man's integrator and generates a list of ansatz (candidate terms).
-The numerical part uses sparse regression adopted from the Sparse identification of nonlinear dynamics (SINDy) algorithm.
+The symbolic part of the algorithm is similar (but not identical) to the Risch-Bronstein's poor man's integrator and generates a list of ansatzes (candidate terms).
+The numerical part uses sparse regression adopted from the Sparse identification of nonlinear dynamics (SINDy) algorithm to prune down the ansatzes and find the corresponding coefficients.

+# Prerequisites

+**hyint** requires **numpy**/**scipy** and **sympy** to have be installed.

 # Installation